kirikintha/simple_load_testing/README.md

 ##Installation

-You need to make sure these are installed, and if you are using BWMQG you need to have the proper credentials and pem key ready.
+You need to make sure these are installed, and if you are using BWMG you need to have the proper credentials and pem key ready.

 ##Warning